jneen/parsimmon/GUIDE.md

 ## TODO: Performance tips

-Some performance tips.
+> Some performance tips.
 Which constructions should be considered dangerous performance-wise?

+I want to answer this one, but honestly don't even really know where to start.
+It's not something I look at much.

 ## Negative constructions